TurKLoJeN/SuperCracker/README.md

 I developed this program for a rar that I urgently needed to find the password for and I wanted to share it because I thought others might need it

+I am also attaching test.rar and test.zip files so you can quickly test the program

 ## Installation

 `git clone https://github.com/TurKLoJeN/SuperCracker/`<br>